-In this article you’ll find
+In this article, you’ll find

-- What Is Google Dance?
+- Definition of Google Dance?

-Google dance is a term used to describe when Google releases an index update and rebuilds its rankings and all results for 3 to 5 days.
+Google Dance is a term used to describe when Google releases an index update and rebuilds its rankings and all results for 3 to 5 days.
 It is a process where Google releases index updates to reevaluate the search results and Google rankings.
 The dance happens once a month, bringing many changes to the search results.
 New websites will be added, some web pages might get deleted, and some might get different rankings.

 It is sometimes referred to as the “random ranking factor.”
 Most search engines do this to update their index page, but since Google has a wider reach, the results are more visible than other search engines.
 Like every other search engine, Google had to release an index update, but the problem was that they could not shut down their servers for maintenance like the others.
 The number of users is larger than other search engines, and a maintenance shutdown would mean chaos, even for a short period.
-Therefore, Google dance was implemented.
+Therefore, Google Dance was implemented.

-Google dance used to happen once every month for 3 to 5 days.
+Google Dance used to happen once every month for 3 to 5 days.
 During this time, Google bots will review the search results and revisit every website.
 The bot will scan websites, check how many links it has, and, within those links, check what sites it goes to.
 The bot would also determine how valuable those links are.

 During the dance, the search results will constantly be in flux.
 This is because Google is constantly crawling and updating search results.
 Google normally does this, but during this period, the results are more observable.
 Back then, the search results could vary tremendously during this process.